BrentSeidel/Sim-CPU/src/i8080/README.md

 [Emulator 101](http://www.emulator101.com), including an 8080 test program, and some other thing.

-*NOTE* There seems to be a bug somewhere in the the CP/M code that computes track and sector numbers.
-This is probably due to an error in the implementation of one or more instructions.
-It is probably a fairly subtle things since most things seem to work correctly.
-I am currently trying to track this down.

 I ran the CPU test that I got from Emulator 101 above and it reports that the CPU is operational.
 There is still some flakeyness running CP/M, but I'm not sure if it's the fault of the CP/M that I have, the disk